 Chime Savings Account

 Chime also offers a savings account that you can apply for separately from the checking account.
-However, the interest rate is only 0.01% APY, so it’s nothing to write home about.
-If you’re looking to earn more in interest, Marcus by Goldman Sachs or Discover may be better options.
+However, the interest rate is only 1.00% APY, which is very competitive right now.

 Automatic Savings Program